IBM-EPBL/IBM-Project-17526-1659672954/README.md

 # Kings Engineering College

-# This repository contains the coding assignments and course deliverables done as follows for this project.
+# This repository contains the coding Assignments and Course Deliverables done as follows for this Project oject.

 DATA COLLECTION